Promotion of a Web site by RSS

 Validating

 If you want to be certain that your file is well formed, and conforms strictly to the XML format, an additional validation step has to be performed.
-Many online RSS validators are available, see in resources for an example.
+Many online RSS validators are available, including the Feed Validator.

 Revealing the feed